 Ombudsmen provide consumers, family members, friends, and caregivers with information regarding admission, resident care, rights, relocation, abuse, and many other long-term care issues.
-To obtain information on Year 2016 view our Annual Report.
+To obtain information on Fiscal Year 2022 view our

 Consultation to Facilities

-Ombudsmen provide staff of long-term care facilities with consultations on resident rights, nursing home services and care, and many other long-term care subjects.
+Ombudsmen provide a staff of long-term care facilities with consultations on resident rights, nursing home services, and care, and many other long-term care subjects.

 Routine Visits to Facilities

 Ombudsmen regularly visit residents in long-term care facilities and observe conditions.
 Residents often present their concerns to ombudsmen during such visits.